vijitrahi/Augmented-Reality-App-for-Flood-Visualisation/README.md

 to make AR possible.
 Last chapter gives a detailed work flow of the App.
 Its working and supported device are also explained in the last chapter.
 The code for the app can be found on Github profile: https://github.com/vijitrahi
-The project has been made for a subject
+The project has been made as an internship project.